aws-samples/protecting-your-iot-fleet/README.md

 # Remember to clean up if you do this lab at your own pace.
 Follow this [instruction to clean up](Clean%20up.md)

+## License Summary

+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

+The sample code within this documentation is made available under the MIT-0 license.
+See the LICENSE-SAMPLECODE file.